Ripeplantain/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is my function assigment
+This is my readme file for a lot of stuff